OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ pip install jnitrace
 ```

-The simplest way to run `jnitrace` is as follows:
+You can easily install it by running `pip install jnitrace` and run it straightaway as follows:

 ```bash
 $ jnitrace -l libnative-lib.so sg.vantagepoint.helloworldjni